dreamingspires/mMass/README.md

 A Windows installer is provided with each release, and can be obtained by visiting the [releases page](https://github.com/dreamingspires/mMass/releases).

+To install, download and run `mMass_windows_installer.exe`.

 ### MacOS

 A Mac app file is provided with each release, and can also be obtained by visiting the [releases page](https://github.com/dreamingspires/mMass/releases).

+To install, download `mMass_mac_installer.zip`.
+Extract the file, right click, and select open.

+Currently the installer is unsigned, so you might get a warning about the developer being unauthorised.
+If this concerns you, you can verify our build by building from source.

+For technical reasons, mMass currently does not run on the M1 architecture.
+For more information, see section [Building from source](#building-from-source).

 ## Sponsors